top of page

 7. Apply Early Action/Early Decision

-Vanderbilt’s Early Decision program is binding, meaning that if you are admitted, you are obligated to accept their offer of admission.
-The ED deadline for Vanderbilt is 1st January.
+Vanderbilt’s Early Decision (ED) program is binding, meaning that if you are admitted, you are obligated to accept their offer of admission.
+Vanderbilt offers

 The primary criterion for admission to Vanderbilt is academic excellence.
 Vanderbilt looks for students who have demonstrated strong academic skills and intellectual curiosity, and who have engaged in activities outside the classroom that have nurtured their growth as leaders.
 Following the guidelines above will help you present your best self to Vanderbilt and maximize your admission chances.